Monday - Saturday, 10am - 5pm

 Sunday, 10am - 4pm

-Established in 1988 as the fifth winery in the Walla Walla Valley by the founding families of Seven Hills Vineyard, we were determined in the belief that the soils and climate of this region could produce wines of international renown.
-Our commitment to the Walla Walla Valley is enduring, with vineyard designated Cabernet Sauvignon and Merlot from Seven Hills Vineyard produced since vintage 1988, and vintage 2015 marking the first release of our Walla Walla Valley Red Blend in the bordelaise tradition.
-As one of the first producers of Syrah in the Valley, we look forward to, once again, making Rhone red wines from the new Rocks District blocks at Seven Hills Vineyard in the near future.
+Established in 1988 as the fifth winery in the Walla Walla Valley by the founding families of the original Seven Hills Vineyard (now named the Founding Blocks at SHW Estate Vineyard).
+Our founders were determined in the belief that the soils and climate of this region could produce wines of international renown.
+Our commitment to the Walla Walla Valley is enduring, with vineyard designated Cabernet Sauvignon and Merlot from Seven Hills Vineyard produced since vintage 1988.
+As one of the first producers of Syrah in the Valley, we look forward to once again making Rhone red wines from the new Rocks District blocks at SHW Estate Vineyard in vintage 2020.